demorfi/jis/README.md

 # JiS
 -------
-JiS is “Image is a slider for a framework JQuery”
+JiS is “Image is a slider for a framework JQuery” [Check out the demo](https://demorfi.github.io/jis)

 Required
 ========